 Built in the 19th century, Dolmabahce Palace is a symbol of the modern age of the Ottoman Empire, designed in contemporary European style.
 It is the largest palace in Turkey and contains 285 rooms, 46 halls, and hammams as well as a Harem.

 10. Galata Tower

-The Park Inn by Radisson Istanbul Ataturk Airport offers stylish accommodation near the city with excellent transport links.
+Park Inn by Radisson Istanbul Atasehir is located only 10 km away from the city center, in the vibrant Atasehir district.
+If you prefer easy airport access, the Park Inn by Radisson Istanbul Ataturk Airport offers stylish accommodation near the airport with excellent transport links to the city.
+We would love to welcome you at Park Inn by Radisson Odayeri.
 Purchase an Istanbul Tourist Pass for discounted entrance to various attractions, as well as great deals on cruises, dining and public transport.
 The Big Bus Sightseeing offers a Hop-on, Hop-off bus service and other city tours, making navigating the city’s attractions simple.